 There are fourteen groups as follows:

-STRAIGHT CACTUS Fully double flowers with the margins of the majority of the floral rays fully revolute for 1/2 their length of more, the rays being straight, slightly incurved or recurved.
+Fully double flowers with the margins of the majority of the floral rays fully revolute for 1/2 their length or more, the rays being straight, slightly incurved or recurved.

-with the margins of the majority of the floral rays fully revolute for less than+ their length and the rays broad below.
+Fully double flowers with the margins of the majority of the floral rays fully revolute for fewer than+ their length and the rays broad below.

 Miniature Single, Miniature Peony, Miniature Straight Cactus, Miniature Semi-cactus, Miniature Formal Decorative, Miniature Informal Decorative.